 I often come across business people – men and women – whose voices have gotten “stuck” in a professional, reserved, and unemotional soundtrack.
 While competent and high-performing, they often find it hard to motivate and inspire others when they speak.
 To connect with the emotion of those you want to inspire, you need to let your own enthusiasm and conviction colour your voice.
 If you don’t paint an appealing picture, how can you expect others to see it?

 Listen to your voicemail message.
 Does it sound like the audio portrait you would like to paint of yourself?
-If not, maybe I will see you at one of the upcoming workshops?by
+If not, would you be willing to work on it, to explore the full potential of your speaking voice?